-SCHOLARSHIPS AND LOANS
+SCHOLARSHIPS

-For information regarding scholarships for entering freshmen see pages 164-173.
+For information regarding scholarships for entering freshmen see pages 159-170.
 Note that there is a distinction between Honors at Entrance and scholarship grants and that the latter are awarded on the basis of financial need as well as high standing on the entrance examinations.
-No one can be considered for a scholarship grant who has not sent in a scholarship form according to the instructions on page 164.
-For information on tuition and other costs and on loans and the deferred payment plan see pages 160-163.
+No one can be considered for a scholarship grant who has not sent in a scholarship form according to the instructions on page 159.
+For information on tuition cost starting in September 1960 and on deferred tuition payment plans see page 157.